Semiconductor Packaging (full-time)

 - The Semiconductor Packaging minor is developed in close cooperation with Chip Integration Technology Center and its industrial partners NXP Semiconductors, Ampleon and Nexperia.

-- It will take place at the Novio Tech Campus in Nijmegen.
+- It will mostly take place at the Novio Tech Campus in Nijmegen.

 - Offered only in the 1st semester of the year (Sep-Jan).

 The module consists of 2 terms of about 9 weeks.
-In the first term there will be lectures and practical lessons spanning two half-day sessions, fixed in the week, fixed but still to be determined, for both part-time and full-time students.
-This will be supported and supplemented via digital learning.
-This part of the first term program will be concluded by an individual written test and a criterion-oriented interview with feedback processing.
+In the first term there will be lectures and practical lessons spanning two half-day sessions, fixed in the week but still to be determined, for both part-time and full-time participants.
+This will be supported and supplemented by digital learning and weekly tasks.
+The first term program is concluded by an individual written test and a criterion-oriented interview with feedback processing.

-Full-time students will also be required to participate in a generic semiconductor industry orientation program with company visits, which can include an individual learning assignment, at the participating companies.
-This will take about two days a week and must be concluded by a portfolio report.
-The individual learning assignment and report are subject to an individual, criterion-oriented interview with feedback processing at the end of the first term.
+Full-time students will also be required to participate in a generic semiconductor industry orientation program with company visits, which can include an individual learning assignment, taking about two days a week.
+The program and individual learning assignment are also subject of the criterion-oriented interview with feedback processing at the end of the first term.

 In the second term you will work on an industrial assignment/project during two days a week at CITC Nijmegen, or one of its partners, in a team of students and semiconductor professionals.
-In parallel you study a number of elective subjects, mostly by autonomous study of in-depth material presented in a digital learning environment.
-The minor is concluded by a group presentation with criterion-oriented interview and feedback processing, in which you present the project and your individual contribution and learnings.
+In parallel you study a number of selective subjects, mostly by autonomous study of in-depth material presented in a digital learning environment.
+The minor is concluded by a team presentation with criterion-oriented interview and feedback processing, in which you present the project and your individual contribution and learnings.

 - Lectures, practical lessons and tasks

 - Individual written test on lectures and practical lessons